mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

 ### Required parameters

- - `name`: User-visible name of the addressbook.
-If the server provides an additional display name for the addressbooks found for the preset, it will be appended in brackets to this name, except if carddav_name_only is true (see below).
+ - `name`: User-visible name of the account.
+The addressbooks will be named according to the name provided by the server, unless no server-side name is provided.
+In the latter case, a name will be derived.
  - `url`: URL where to find the CardDAV addressbook(s).
 This URL is taken to start a discovery process for addressbooks according to RFC 6764.
 If the URL points to an addressbook __outside__ the user's addressbook home (i.e. a shared or public addressbook), __only__ this addressbook is added.
 Otherwise, all discovered addressbooks are